Matěj Ryneš

-Matěj Ryneš (born 30 May 2001) is a Czech football player who plays as a left midfielder for Sparta Prague and the Czech Republic national team.
+Matěj Ryneš (born 30 May 2001) is a Czech professional footballer who plays as a left midfielder for Czech First League club Sparta Prague and the Czech Republic national team.

 On 7 September 2024, Ryneš debuted for the Czech Republic national team in a Nations League match against Georgia at the Mikheil Meskhi Stadium.
 He started the game, but had to came off as a substitute after 26 minutes due to injury, as Georgia won 4–1.